LangStream/langstream/examples/applications/langserve-invoke/README.md

 This sample application explains how to invoke a LangServe service and leverage streaming capabilities.

-## Set up you LangServe environment
+## Set up your LangServe environment

 Start you LangServe application, the example below is using the LangServe sample [application](https://github.com/langchain-ai/langserve)